MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

    > ![Save topic](media/replace-placeholder.png)

-You are now ready to redirect users to this topic to initiate hand-off.
+You are now ready to redirect users to this topic to initiate a handoff.

 ## Initiate hand-off to human agent from any user topic